AngeloKai/ml-for-web/README.md

 * The developer then port the model to production environment so that it can *infer* insight from user input

-Though training typically takes place in the cloud because it requires large amount of data and computing power, inference can take place in the cloud or on the device.
+Though training typically takes place in the cloud because it requires a significant amount of data and computing power, inference can take place in the cloud or on the device.
 Running inference on the device has a number of appealing properties, such as performance boost due to [edge computing](https://en.wikipedia.org/wiki/Edge_computing), resistance toward poor or no network, and security/privacy protection, etc.

-Although platforms for native applications have all shipped APIs to support machine learning inference on device, similiar functionality has been missing on the web platform.
-The explainer recommends an approach to address this missing functionality by providing an improved WebAssembly package, a WebML (Web Machine Learning) API with a pre-defined set of mathmatical functions that the platform can optimize for, and a WebNN (Web Neural Network) API that provides high level abstraction to run neural networks efficiently.
-Other approaches are also welcomes.
+Although platforms for native applications have all shipped APIs to support machine learning inference on device, similar functionality has been missing on the web platform.
+The explainer recommends an approach to address this missing functionality by providing an improved WebAssembly package, a WebML (Web Machine Learning) API with a pre-defined set of mathematical functions that the platform can optimize for, and a WebNN (Web Neural Network) API that provides a high-level abstraction to run neural networks efficiently.
+Other approaches are also welcomed.
 After all, explainer is meant for sparking conversations rather than pinpointing a clear solution.

+Please feel free to submit issues or PRs to correct me or add additional points.
+I am excited to hear more conversations around this topic.

+## Introduction

-Supporting ML inferences can not only supercharge existing applications but also unlock new scenarios (see [use cases](#use-cases)).
+Supporting ML inferences not only can supercharge existing applications but also can unlock new scenarios (see [use cases](#use-cases)).
 For instance, with the help of [Service Worker](https://github.com/w3c/ServiceWorker), applications can translate between languages with poor or no network.
 By inferring the user’s emotions based on user’s input (be it text, image, or video), developers can build a rich interactive experience.
-Applications on new frontiers such as Mixed Reaility can become much "smarter."
+Applications on new frontiers such as Mixed Reality can become much "smarter."

 Developers have also shown strong interests in deploying inferences in